Tanisht48/Tanisht48/README.md

 - 📫 How to reach me: **tanishtgupta42@gmail.com**

 - 📄 Know about my experiences [Read my CV](https://docs.google.com/document/d/1_J6qTrmYjc-RG6Dg4JTvpNIsUOVLV4Ur/edit)
+## Current Focus 🎯

+I'm currently exploring new horizons in my software development journey.
+Here are some areas I'm currently focusing on:

+- 🚀 **Learning JavaScript, HTML, and CSS:** Expanding my skill set to cover the front-end development landscape.

+- 🌐 **Full-Stack Development:** Continuing my journey into full-stack development, integrating my strong back-end skills with front-end technologies.

+- 🐘 **PostgreSQL:** Deepening my understanding of relational databases, with a focus on PostgreSQL for scalable and reliable data storage.

+Feel free to check out my repositories for the latest projects and updates on what I'm working on!

+## Projects in Progress 🚧

+Stay tuned for exciting projects I'm currently working on.
+Watch this space for updates and contributions!

 <h3 align="left">Connect with me:</h3>
 <p align="left">